Rachel Dolezal: Early life, family, and education

-Dolezal was born in Lincoln County, Montana, on November 12, 1977, to Ruthanne (née Schertel) and Lawrence "Larry" Dolezal, who are white and primarily of German, Czech, and Swedish origin; she was born as a blue-eyed blonde with straight hair.
+Dolezal was born in Lincoln County, Montana on November 12, 1977 to Ruthanne (née Schertel) and Lawrence "Larry" Dolezal, who are White and primarily of German, Czech, and Swedish origin.
+She was born as a blue-eyed blonde with straight hair.
 Ruthanne and Larry Dolezal were married in 1974.
-Rachel's surname is of Czech origin.
-Dolezal has an older biological brother, Joshua Dolezal, who authored a book about their upbringing in Montana.
-Until resigning in 2021, Joshua Dolezal was a professor of English at Central College in Iowa.
+The surname Dolezal is of Czech origin.
+Dolezal has an older biological brother, Joshua Dolezal, a professor of English at Central College in Iowa who authored a book about their upbringing in Montana.
 When Dolezal was a teenager, her parents adopted three African-American children and one Haitian child.

 Dolezal has said she was born and lived in a tipi and that the family had hunted for their food with bow and arrow.
-She also said that lima beans were used as chess pieces when enjoying family game night.
-Her mother stated that she and Dolezal's father briefly lived in a tipi in 1974, three years before their daughter was born and that Dolezal's claims were "totally false".
+Her mother stated that she and Dolezal's father briefly lived in a tipi in 1974, three years before their daughter was born, and that Dolezal's claims were "totally false".
 From 2002 to 2006, her parents and siblings lived in South Africa as Christian missionaries.
 Dolezal said she lived in South Africa as a child, but her family disputes the claim.

-Dolezal was raised in Troy in the Pentecostal faith.
+Dolezal was raised in Troy, Montana in the Pentecostal faith.
 She has stated that her parents frequently abused her.
+In a 2015 interview, Dolezal said she was "punished by skin complexion" by her mother and "white stepfather", and compared this alleged punishment to the punishment suffered by Black slaves.
+Specifically, Dolezal alleged that her parents had beaten her with a baboon whip.
 In a 2017 interview, she said she was taught to believe that "everything that came naturally, instinctively was wrong"—a point that was "literally beaten into us".
-In a 2015 interview, Dolezal said she was "punished by skin complexion" by her mother and "white stepfather", and compared this alleged punishment to the punishment suffered by black slaves.
+Dolezal's mother has denied that Dolezal has a stepfather, and both parents have denied her claims of abuse.

 Dolezal was homeschooled via the Christian Liberty Academy CLASS program, achieving a 4.0 grade point average (GPA).
 She was one of several co-valedictorians upon graduation in 1996.
-She won a $2,000 scholarship for college awarded by Tandy Leather for her entry in their 1996 Leather Art contest.
+She won a $2,000 scholarship for college awarded by Tandy Leather for her entry, a portrait of a Black woman, in their 1996 Leather Art contest.
 In 1998, she entered artworks at Spokane's annual Juneteenth celebration; she expressed African-American themes through collages and mixed-media works.

 Following the completion of high school, Dolezal attended Belhaven University in Jackson, Mississippi, receiving her bachelor's degree in 2000.
-She then attended Howard University, a historically black college in Washington, D.C.; she received a Master of Fine Arts, summa cum laude, from Howard in 2002.
-Her thesis at Howard was a series of paintings presented from the perspective of a black man.
+She then attended Howard University, a historically Black college in Washington, D.C.; she received a Master of Fine Arts, summa cum laude, from Howard in 2002.
+Her thesis at Howard was a series of paintings presented from the perspective of a Black man.
 Dolezal later said that she was drugged and sexually assaulted by a "trusted mentor" when attending Howard University, and that "suing was nearly impossible".